AlessandriniAntoine/Eden_Robotics/Hardware/README.md

 ## Design Rules

-Pour garder un environnement de travail propre, les points suivants doivent être respectés :

-- One part studio by part
+To keep a clean work environment, the following points should be respected:

-- Name all part with specific name
+- Name all parts with a specific name: it is the ID of the part and it has to be unique
-- One subassembly by articulation (with fixed join)
+- One subassembly by articulation: a subassembly contains all the parts of an articulation that have a fixed join between them
-- One main assembly containing the motor links
-- Assign material to each part
+- One main assembly containing the motor links: the main assembly contains only the join that you want to see at the end.
+Usually, it is the dynamic join but it can be fixed to get a part separately.
+- Assign material to each part: in Onshape, you precise the volumic mass, you need to pay attention in case you use PLA with a 3D printer.
+A part is never full at 100\% and you need to adapt the volumic mass to get the correct masS.
-- motor links in the main assembly need be named **dof_<link_name>**
+- Motor link in the main assembly needs to be named **dof_<link_name>**
-- A relation parent/child need to be respected for every link.
+- A relation between parent/child needs to be respected for every link: In Onshape, like all CAO software, there is a parent/child relation in every link.
+You really need to pay attention to this, it can be a source of many errors if you want to export your model.
+When you create a link, fixed or motorized, the first element you click on is the child.
+The second one is the father.
+You can then check the parent and the child as shown in the following image.
+It is therefore necessary to start from the origin to the end of the robot, respecting these relationships at the time of assembly.

 ### Parent Child

 In Onshape, like all CAO software, there is a parent/child relation in every link.
 You really need to pay attention to this, it can be source of many errors if you want to export your model.

 When you create a link, fixed or motorized, the first element you click on is the child.
 The second one is the father.
-You can then check the parent and the child as shown is the following image.
+You can then check the parent and the child as shown in the following image.

 <center>
 <figure>